RaoulvanWijk/mvc/README.md

 to execute the sql statement

 ## Requests
-In this framework you can use a request class to validate request and request data
+In this framework you can use a request class to validate the request data before it gets to the controller and redirects the user back to the previous page with a errors

 ### Creating a request class
 To create a request class use the following command